To get deep into British Columbia’s wilderness, you’ll need a helicopter. Photo: Nimmo Bay Wilderness Resort

 Best bang-for-your-buck hotel

-Kishimoto is a phenomenal Japanese place, but it’s so local and has such a casual environment that you can wear flip-flops and shorts if you wish.
+Kishimoto is a phenomenal Japanese place in Vancouver, but it’s so local and has such a casual environment that you can wear flip-flops and shorts if you wish.
 Their specialty is oshi sushi, which is rectangular sushi that has been compressed in a box.
-The two must-taste dishes are the okonomiyaki (a grilled pancake with shrimp and vegetables) and the smoked salmon oshi sushi, which comes on a little plate with a small glass dome over it that you pull off.
-The dome is filled with smoke, and that’s what they use to “smoke” the fish because it’s not cooked.
-The restaurant doesn’t take reservations; you just line up outside and they’ll text you when your table is ready.
-It’s totally worth the wait and it’s in a funky, hip part of town, East Vancouver, so there are plenty of places to window-shop while you wait.
+The two must-taste dishes are the okonomiyaki (a grilled pancake with shrimp and vegetables) and the smoked salmon oshi sushi, which comes with a small glass dome over it that is filled with smoke to impart flavor.
+Kishimoto is in a funky, hip part of town, so there are plenty of places to window-shop before or after dinner.

 Meals worth the splurge